 Harmonic's score of 39 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Harmonic Inc. reported total carbon emissions of approximately 354,550,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 354,550,000 kg CO2e.
-This includes emissions from the use of sold products (approximately 196,740,000 kg CO2e) and purchased goods and services (about 66,410,000 kg CO2e).
+Within this scope, the use of sold products was the largest contributor at approximately 196,740,000 kg CO2e, followed by purchased goods and services at about 66,410,000 kg CO2e.
 Scope 1 emissions were reported at approximately 930,000 kg CO2e, while Scope 2 emissions totalled about 5,360,000 kg CO2e.
-Comparatively, in 2022, Harmonic's total emissions were approximately 377,210,000 kg CO2e, with Scope 3 emissions again being the largest contributor.
-The company has not disclosed any specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded data from a parent organization.
-Harmonic's emissions data reflects a comprehensive approach to tracking its carbon footprint across all relevant scopes, although it currently lacks formal reduction targets or pledges.
-The company continues to monitor its emissions as part of its corporate responsibility efforts.
+In 2022, the company’s emissions were slightly higher, with total emissions of approximately 377,210,000 kg CO2e, again primarily driven by Scope 3 emissions.
+Scope 1 and 2 emissions combined were about 5,670,000 kg CO2e.
+Harmonic has not disclosed any specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded data from a parent organisation.
+The company is focused on transparency in its emissions reporting, having disclosed emissions across all three scopes (1, 2, and 3) for the years 2021 to 2023.
+Overall, while Harmonic has made strides in emissions reporting, it currently lacks defined reduction targets or commitments to specific climate initiatives.

 Access structured emissions data, company-specific emission factors, and source documents